CMakePP/CMaize/docs/src/background/other_projects.rst

 `cinch-utils <https://github.com/laristra/cinch-utils>`_.
 The build system developer then writes a CMake-based build system in terms of the CMake bindings.

-In terms of features, Cinch seems to be primarily interested in support facilitating the building of libraries and executables as well as unit tests and documentation for the libraries and executables.
+In terms of features, Cinch seems to be primarily interested in facilitating the building of libraries and executables as well as unit tests and documentation for the libraries and executables.
 Cinch seems to assume that the source tree also contains the dependencies' source, and relies on recursive